 But these days they are more often kept as family pets.

 They’re perhaps best known for being a favorite of the British royal family.

 Pembroke Corgis are smaller and lighter than their Cardigan Corgi Cousins.

 They carry a gene that causes tail-lessness in some puppies.

 Sadly, the Corgi’s disproportionately long back and short legs predispose this breed to painful back problems.

-Next in popularity is the Australian Shepherd Dog, ranking number 15 with the AKC.
+Next in popularity is the Australian Shepherd Dog.

 This Australian herding dog is an active, intelligent and strikingly beautiful sheepdog that has grown slowly but steadily in popularity.